Term Life Insurance Quotes 2020

-A: Once your term expires, so does your coverage.
+Once your term expires, so does your coverage.
 If you die after your term, your beneficiaries won’t receive any benefit payment, despite all the rates you paid.

 There are no refunds on rates unless you paid extra for a special return of rate rider.

-A: Term life insurance quotes are generally anonymous.
+Term life insurance quotes are generally anonymous.
 Most tools only ask for age, gender, height, weight, and tobacco use.

 Some may ask for identifying personal information such as name, address, and phone number so an agent can contact you to follow up on your quote, but there are plenty of companies that don’t ask for those things.

-A: life insurance for foreign nationals in any country is complicated.
+Life insurance for foreign nationals in any country is complicated.
 If you’re a U.S. citizen looking to get term life insurance in Canada, there are very specific criteria.
 Typically, you must fall into one of these categories: